July 2026 Omakase Singapore: Seasonal Japanese Ingredients at Miyu

 • Tamago, clear soup, and seasonal dessert

 For context on the months leading up to July, see our June 2026 omakase Singapore guide and our May 2026 seasonal guide.
+For what comes next, see our August 2026 omakase Singapore guide and our September 2026 seasonal guide.
 Additionally, if you are new to omakase, our guide on what is omakase explains everything you need to know before your first visit.
+Planning further ahead?
+Our omakase Singapore August 2026 guide covers the late-summer banka ingredients arriving at the Miyu counter next month.

 Omakase Singapore July 2026 — Reserve at Miyu